 - Emergency contact details provided by learners

-- Online initial assessments of English and maths (where applicable)
+- Online initial assessments outcomes (where applicable)

 - The starting point of your learning, your reason for learning and information about your progress information towards your learning goals.

 - Learner photos for ID cards

 The categories of learner information that we collect, hold and share with other agencies with your consent:

 - Laser Learning Portfolio e-system (health and social care learners) – name, address, date of birth, email, phone number

 - Results of assessments e.g. dyslexia assessments for exam access arrangements – relevant awarding body and Joint Council for Qualifications.